Alexware0211/ComputerTechnologySpaceShooter/README.md

 # Optimization

-For this project's optimization, I used ECS for every one of my scripts, covering spawning, moving, and shooting.
+For this project's optimization, I used ECS fo, Burst Compiler and the Jobs System.
 Utilizing object-oriented programming, I wouldn't possibly accomplish my 30 fps aim if 30,000 asteroids spawned simultaneously.
-Because of this, ECS is incredibly strong and enables my game to have a large number of objects generated in the scene simultaneously without sacrificing performance.
+Because of this, DOTS is incredibly strong and enables my game to have a large number of objects generated in the scene simultaneously without sacrificing performance.
+A example of the improvement was the Asteroids Movement.
+I changed it from the following

 # Specs